johnslimai/dockerslimexamples/index.md

 ![]({{site.baseurl}}//dockerslim-help-menu.png)

-We will be using the xray command for this example
+We use the xray command for this example

 ### Find a publically available container on DockerHub to examine with DockerSlim xray